 For training your pooch, you will need to accompany them when they go outside to relieve themselves.
 Grab their attention (by using a treat or toy) and guide them to the right spot.
 Although this technique is effective, your dog can take some time to learn the appropriate behavior.
 Therefore, it’s not an ideal method for those people who have limited time.

-They can consider placing a pee post in their yard to guide their canine friend.
+They can consider placing a pee post (paid link) in their yard to guide their canine friend.
 The bright yellow color (of these posts) attracts the dog towards the allocated space.
 Likewise, they contain pheromones that encourage pups to wee in the right spot.

 Use Grass Pee Pads